Statistics of the non-zero eigenvalues and singular values of low-rank random matrices with non-negative entries: Introduction

 \section{Introduction}

-Matrices with non-negative entries (NNEMs) occur frequently in many applications.
-First of all, they prominently feature in the context of Markov chains on complex networks.
-Markov chains (e.g. random walks) are stochastic processes in memory-less systems, such that the next state of the system -- typically, the next node visited by the walker -- depends only on the current state (node occupied) \cite{MarkovTextBook, Seneta1981} and not on the full history of how the walker got there in the first place.
-In such processes, the adjacency matrix $A_{ij}$ of a network has $\{0,1\}$ entries depending on whether a link exists between node $i$ and node $j$.
-The adjacency matrix is then normalised according to the out-strength $k_i$ of each node to give a normalised transition-probability matrix $\pi_{ij}=A_{ij}/k_i$ \cite{Masuda2017}, representing the (in this simple setting, unbiased) probability that the walker reaches node $j$ starting from node $i$.
-Row and column stochastic matrices, whose $(i,j)$ entry is the probability that a Markov process jumps from site $i$ to site $j$, are very important in determining the long-time equilibrium distribution of probabilistic processes \cite{Hendricks1972}.
-Analytical and numerical results are available for row (column) stochastic matrices, where the entries in each row (column) sum to one, and doubly stochastic matrices, where the entries in all rows and columns sum to one \cite{Johnson1981, Sinkhorn1967, Chatterjee2010, Cappellini2009}.
-These results include e.g. conditions for similarity between row and doubly stochastic matrices, limits of convergence of a non-negative matrix to a doubly stochastic matrix by alternate scaling of rows and columns, mixing time of Markov chains and methods to generate doubly stochastic matrices.
+Matrices with non-negative entries (NNEMs) and prescribed row sums occur in many applications.
+For instance, they prominently feature in the context of Markov chain dynamics \cite{MarkovTextBook, Seneta1981}, describing random walks on complex networks.
+In such dynamics, one usually starts with assigning the entries $A_{ij}$ of the adjacency matrix $A$ the values $\{0,1\}$, depending on whether an edge exists between the vertices $i$ and $j$ of a graph representing the network.
+The adjacency matrix is then normalised according to the out-degree $k_i$ of each vertex, to give a normalised transition-probability matrix $\pi_{ij}=A_{ij}/k_i$ \cite{Masuda2017}, representing the (in this simple setting, unbiased) probability that the walker reaches vertex $j$ starting from vertex $i$ in one step of the process.
+Such matrices whose $(i,j)$ entry is the probability that a Markov process jumps from site $i$ to site $j$ are known as stochastic, and their properties determine the long-time equilibrium distribution of the associated random walker \cite{Hendricks1972}.
+Analytical and numerical results are available for row (column) stochastic matrices, where the entries in each row (column) sum to one, and doubly stochastic matrices, where the entries in all rows and columns sum to one \cite{Johnson1981, Sinkhorn1967}.
+In particular, conditions for similarity between row and doubly stochastic matrices, limits of convergence of a non-negative matrix to a doubly stochastic matrix by alternate scaling of rows and columns, mixing time of Markov chains, methods to generate doubly stochastic matrices and limiting spectral density of row stochastic matrices all have been intensively studied.